 In the interest of antenatal health, it would be remiss of us not to also list the following things to consider:

 Second trimester is your best bet, once the morning sickness has subsided but before you start the pregnancy swag and your ankles morph into cankles.
 Planes and ships have restrictions on when pregnant women can travel, and it’s generally earlier in multiple, IVF, and high-risk pregnancies.
 Get the travel all-clear from your doc.
 Remember there is always the risk that baby could arrive early and you don’t want your birth plan to not go to, well, plan.

 Make sure you stretch and move your legs frequently during travel.
 Consider how quickly and easily you can get home if something goes wrong.
 If getting home before the birth isn’t possible, what healthcare options are available to you at your destination, what costs are involved, and are you insured?

 With parenthood comes new expenses—some you might not be prepared for.
 Make sure you choose a holiday within your means and stick to your budget when you get there.

 Be realistic about your destination

 We all have different likes and tolerances.
 When planning your trip, think ahead about how you might be feeling when you’re that much further along your gestation.
 Tropical paradise or hot and bothered?
-Glamping bliss or dangerously low bed and toilet queue?
-Remote retreat or without a high street to grab those last minute hospital bag essentials?
+Glamping bliss or dangerously low bed and a toilet queue?
+Remote retreat or no high street to grab those last-minute hospital bag essentials?
 Culinary tour or wine and soft cheese nightmare?!

 The details are important and planning ahead smartly is key to making it a babymoon to remember.